 Some towns may have bigger bonfires or torchlight parades with more torches, but few are as impressive as the flaming trees of the Comrie Flambeaux.
 Yet the Hogmanay spectacle is only one of this Scottish town's claims to fame.

-In the town of Comrie, on the southern edge of the Highlands, they start preparing for Hogmanay, their New Year's Eve celebration, in October.
-That's when they fell and trim the small birch trees that will become the Comrie Flambeaux.
+Here, on the southern edge of the Highlands, they start preparing for Hogmanay, their New Year's Eve celebration, in October.
+That's when they fell and trim the small birch trees that will become the flaming torches of the Comrie Flambeaux.

 In November, the tree trunks - which look a bit like shorter versions of the cabers thrown in traditional Highland Games - are soaked in the river for several weeks.
 They're then wrapped in hessian fabric (as many as 10 potato sacks each) soaked in paraffin and tar.
 When they are eventually lit, at the stroke of midnight on New Year's Eve, the flaming part of the torches can be as much as ten feet long.